Cacti/documentation/Templates.md

 to provide all run time parameters.

 Each **Custom Data** field is per-field Templatable as all of the other **Data Source** fields are.
-Even if you select the Use Per-Data Source Value checkbox, it might be useful to specify a value that will be used as an "inital value" for any **Data Source** using the **Data template**.
+Even if you select the Use Per-Data Source Value check-box, it might be useful to specify a value that will be used as an "initial value" for any **Data Source** using the **Data template**.

 ### Applying Data Templates to Data Sources